Community Response

 • Enabling the maintenance of connections/relationships by supporting to visit a loved one in hospital or residential care.

-Our volunteers will make a difference by supporting people to participate in activities within the community, but will not replace the work of paid carers or carry out any personal care i.e. supporting people to the toilet, feeding, getting dressed etc. All support must be concluded by 8pm, please don’t agree to any activities after this time.
+Our volunteers will make a difference by supporting people to participate in activities within the community, but will not replace the work of paid carers or carry out any personal care i.e. supporting people to the toilet, feeding, getting dressed etc. Lone Working must be used when completing this activity and all support must be concluded by 8pm, please don’t agree to any activities after this time.

 The people you are supporting may need this support having recently have been discharged from hospital, have a medical condition or illness, recently bereaved, or recently moved to a new area.
 As a Connect Volunteer you can support people to feel more confident and engage in activities again.
 You will need to ask the person you are supporting what they would like to do and how they would like to achieve it.